apache/drill/_docs/sql-reference/sql-commands/071-lateral-join.md

 * *join_clause*
      Identifies the tables with the data you want to join, the type of join to be performed on the tables, and the conditions on which to join the tables.
 Starting in Drill 1.14, Drill supports lateral joins.

-       **NOTE:** See LATERAL Join for additional information and examples of queries with lateral joins.

 * *LATERAL*
      Keyword that represents a lateral join.
 A lateral join is essentially a foreach loop in SQL.
 A lateral join combines the results of the outer query with the results of a lateral subquery.
 When you use the UNNEST relational operator, Drill infers the LATERAL keyword.